Integrations

 Create a ticket with currentUser

 Service desk example: To fetch a customer’s own notes, we filter tickets based on the current user’s email.
-The following screenshot shows a data fetch that queries all tickets where the email matches currentUser.email.
+The following screenshot shows a data query that fetches all tickets where the email matches currentUser.email.

 Filter tickets by currentUser